Manny Pacquiao: “We are changing our strategy for Marquez – in movement. I am focused on being more aggressive!”

 The Pacquiao-Márquez 4 telecast, which begins at 9:00 p.m.
 ET / 6:00 p.m.
 PT, will be produced and distributed live by HBO Pay-Per-View and will be available to more than 92 million pay-per-view homes.
 HBO Pay-Per-View, a division of Home Box Office, Inc., is the leading supplier of event programming to the pay-per-view industry.
 Follow HBO Boxing news at www.hbo.com and at www.facebook.com/hboboxing.
 Use the hashtag #PacMarquez to join the conversation on Twitter.
 For Pacquiao vs. Márquez updates, log on to www.toprank.com or www.hbo.com.

-- Calgary’s Claggett ripped and ready for Castaneda tilt!
+- Claggett and Ponoramev on weight and ready for WAR!

 One Response to “Manny Pacquiao: “We are changing our strategy for Marquez – in movement.
 I am focused on being more aggressive!””

 Disclaimer: FightFan.com will NOT be held responsible for ANY of the content appearing in the following discussion, but will do it's best ensure that the discussion stays relevant, beneficial, and acceptable to the readers of this site.

 Note: We love to hear everyone's say, good or bad, but please try to keep your comments classy.
 Racist, sexist, homophobic, and otherwise tasteless remarks will not be tolerated.
 If you wish to ensure that your comments are posted right away (and not held for moderation) avoid using questionable language.